 Has this last year taken its toll on you?
 Prophets, like everyone else, sometimes lose their focus in the things of God and are left wondering about where things are leading, the apparent lose of opportunity and how to press through.
 Discouragement can get the best of them, resulting in them hiding in metaphorical caves, wondering about the overwhelming purpose for their lives.

-Despair and discouragement do terrible things to the heart that is not fixated on Christ, but that discouragement has to be faced head on.
-The question has to be asked, ‘just where do you find your encouragement when discouragement has extinguished the fire that once ravished the heart?’
+Despair and discouragement produce terrible things to the heart that wanders or is not fixated on Christ, but that discouragement has to be faced head on.

-In most of the prophets is a need that is not unlike any other individual in the kingdom, the need to be accepted, affirmed, recognised and loved.
-Everyone has those needs.
-Being someone stepping out for the first time in the gifts of the Spirit, or being a prophet speaking at the largest conference in the USA – the essential emotional needs in life are no different.
+In most prophets is a need that is not unlike any other individual in the kingdom; the need to be accepted, affirmed, recognised and loved.
+Everyone experiences those needs.
+Someone stepping out for the first time in the gifts of the Spirit or speaking at the most global conference – the essential emotional needs in life are no different.
 But how those needs are met is.

 Our relationship with God makes all the difference – and the more real, dynamic and authentic it is, truly makes a significant difference.
 Before prophets can restore a blazing fire of passion for Christ in the hearts and lives of others, that fire must be blazing on the altars of their own discouraged and life-tested heart.

 It has been said that you can take a horse to water, but you can’t make it drink.
-Actually you can – you give it salt tablets!
-If you ask God to help you hunger after Him, He knows just what to do…
+In actuality you can – you give it salt tablets!
+Ask God to encourage you in your pursuit of Him.
+He knows just what to do…

-Let God reignite the fire of passion for Christ’s glory and passion for His purposes in your own heart, let it roar and blaze, then let that most ferocious flame impart tongues of fire into the hearts of those around you.
+Allow God to reignite the fire of passion for Christ’s glory and passion for His purposes in your own heart, let it roar and blaze, then let that most ferocious flame impart tongues of fire into the hearts of those around you.